folkertdev/reversible-debugger/bachelor-thesis/thesis.md

     deriving (Show, Eq)
 ```

-The `TypeContext` and `LocalType` are stored as a tuple.
+* `_localType` contains `TypeContext` and `LocalType` stored as a tuple.
 This tuple gives a curser into the local type,
 where everything to the left is the past and everything to the right is the future.

-The next two fields are for keeping track of recursion in the local type. the `recursiveVariableNumber` is an index into the `recursionPoints` list: when
+* The next two fields are for keeping track of recursion in the local type. the `_recursiveVariableNumber` is an index into the `_recursionPoints` list: when
 a `RecursionVariable` is encountered we look at that index to find the new future local type.

-Then follow two fields used for reversal:
+* `_usedVariables` and `_applicationHistory` are used in reversal.
 As mentioned in Section \ref{a-reversible-semantics}, used variable names need to be stored in order to
 be able to use them when reversing.
 We store them in a stack keeping both the original name given
 by the programmer and the generated unique internal name.
 For function applications we use a `Map` indexd by unique identifiers that stores function and argument.

-Finally there is a variable store with the currently defined bindings.
+* Finally `_store` is a variable store with the currently defined bindings.
 Variable shadowing - where two processes of the same participant define the same variable name - is not an issue, because variables are assigned a guaranteed unique name.

 We can now define `ExecutionState`.
 It contains some counters for generating unique variable names, a monitor for every participant and
 a program for every location.
-Additionally every location has a default participant and a stack for unchosen branches.
+Additionally, every location has a default participant and a stack for unchosen branches:

 ```haskell
 data ExecutionState value =